llvm/llvm-project/clang-tools-extra/docs/clang-tidy/index.rst

                                      checks.
 This option's value is appended to the value of the 'Checks' option in .clang-tidy file, if any.
-    --config=<string>              -
-                                     Specifies a configuration in YAML/JSON format:
+    --config=<string>              - Specifies a configuration in YAML/JSON format:
                                        -config="{Checks: '*',
-                                                 CheckOptions: {x, y}}"
+                                                 CheckOptions: {x: y}}"
                                      When the value is empty, clang-tidy will attempt to find a file named .clang-tidy for each source file in its parent directories.
-    --config-file=<string>         -
-                                    Specify the path of .clang-tidy or custom config file: e.g. --config-file=/some/path/myTidyConfigFile
+    --config-file=<string>         - Specify the path of .clang-tidy or custom config file: e.g. --config-file=/some/path/myTidyConfigFile
                                      This option internally works exactly the same way as --config option after reading specified config file.
                                      Use either --config-file or --config, not both.
-    --dump-config                  -
-                                     Dumps configuration in the YAML format to stdout.
+    --dump-config                  - Dumps configuration in the YAML format to stdout.
 This option can be used along with a file name (and '--' if the file is outside of a project with configured compilation database).